plmcdowe/Cisco-and-Bash/README.md

 * copypasta from the Cisco doc's or,
 * *hardly* scrape the surface of this feature's capabilities.

-So, I put this readme togther with progressively more advanced examples with practical implementations.
+So, I put this readme togther with progressively more advanced examples and practical implementations.
 These examples should help make better sense of the Shell environments [ SWCFG ](https://github.com/plmcdowe/Cisco-and-Bash/blob/b8ec35e9fc6876c00d25d746d1dbb7792a7b0706/SWCFG.sh) and [ SWFIX ](https://github.com/plmcdowe/Cisco-and-Bash/blob/b8ec35e9fc6876c00d25d746d1dbb7792a7b0706/SWFIX.sh)

 ## [ 2 ] **Examples**